Bibliography of my Journey to Eastern Christianity

 The Primacy of Peter edited by John Meyendorff -This book showed me that not all Orthodox writers were guilty of ignoring the historic leadership and primacy of the Bishop of Rome (as some Catholic Apologists claim).
 It explores the expressions of Roman Primacy in the first millennium and makes suggestions how that primitive form of Roman Primacy could one day be rediscovered by both sides.
 Some Popes of Rome have made similar suggestions.
 It is an excellent, thought-provoking work.

 Papal Primacy by Klaus Shatz, S.J. -This book I actually found on the discount shelf at my local Orthodox bookstore (Pascha Books -a place which also played a part in my journey to Orthodoxy).
 What this book on the Papacy, written by a Jesuit, was doing in an Orthodox book store, drew my interest.
 From it I learned that current Papal prerogatives have not always been the rule throughout Church history.
-Many of these came about, though, for legitimate reasons due to the political and ecclesiastical needs of the Latin West.
-Though most of these developments were not blameworthy, nor were all of them necessarily Divinely decreed.
+Many of these came about, though, for legitimate reasons due to the political and ecclesial needs of the Latin West.
+He shows that most of these developments were not blameworthy, yet nor were all of them necessarily of Divinely decree.

 You Are Peter by Olivier Clement -The best, most honest, work I've ever read on the topic of Papal Primacy.
 It confirmed for me what my studies had been pointing me to for years.
 It reveals the historic tension that has always existed in the applications of Primacy and Conciliarity in the Church.
 While acknowledging that Orthodox often suffer from "ecclesial amnesia" regarding Elder Rome's place of leadership, it also shows that some of Rome's claims (even in early times) were never fully endorsed by the Christian East.
 It is a must read for anyone serious about ecumenism between Orthodox and Catholics.